rohanpurekar/flask-boiler-plate/README.md

 # Flask Boilerplate

 A boilerplate repository to jump start flask projects.
+Just clone it to start a project with JWT Authentication, PostgreSQL database connectivity, admin panel and sample template for the UI.
+The repo is Heroku config ready.

 ## Boilerplate Features
 * **SQLAlchemy-Postgres Database**